Close Alert Banner

 In collaboration with the Amherst Federal Credit Union.

-For the 2023 calendar year, a scholarship of $750 will be awarded to two Erie 1 BOCES students who meet the following criteria
+For the 2025 calendar year, a scholarship of $750 will be awarded to two Erie 1 BOCES students who meet the following criteria.
+Application deadline is April 18, 2025

 Criteria Application